rlosio/cscanner/docs/index.md

 ```

 Each rule has two universal parameters: `type` to specify the rule type and `connections` which you can use to
-limit the rule to only certian connections.
+limit the rule to only certain connections.
 The default is to use all connections.

 If a certain cloud provider doesn't support a specific functionality, that cloud provider will be simply skipped for
 the specified rule.